cwsamuelson/dataStructures/README.md

 # TODO

-- Create sub-project READMEs.
+- Create subproject READMEs.
 I'd like them to be reasonably good quality, so this will take time and focus.
 It also implies some level of completeness of the piece it documents, which many of these are certainly not.
 - Add any other
   useful '[community health files](https://github.com/orgs/community/discussions/86658#discussioncomment-9116451)'